adlnet/xAPI-Spec/xAPI.md

 ###### Rationale

 Traditional e-learning has included structures for interactions or assessments.
 As a way to allow these practices and structures to extend Experience API's utility, this specification includes built-in definitions for interactions, which borrows from the SCORM 2004 4th Edition Data Model.
 These definitions are intended to provide a simple and familiar utility for recording interaction data.
+Since 1.0.3, direct references to the SCORM data model have started to be removed, and any associated requirements included directly in this document.

-These definitions are simple to use, and consequently limited.
+These interaction definitions are simple to use, and consequently limited.
 It is expected that communities of practice requiring richer interactions definitions will do so through the use of extensions to an Activity's type and definition.

 ###### Details